Tuesday, February 3, 2026

 The immediate improvements

-By taking away the last introduced element it gave both me and the player an opportunity to repeat the last few minutes and hopefully get that back to the successful outcomes.
-The benefit was it it still felt like we were practising the stroke/ movement but now the success level increased.
+By taking away the last introduced element, it gave both me and the player an opportunity to repeat the last few minutes and hopefully get that back to more successful outcomes.
+The benefit was that it still felt like we were practising the stroke/ movement, but now the success level increased.

-In time I realised that the players were benefitting from learning new elements at the start of the practice and working towards previously learnt (or part learnt) ones.
+In time, I realised that the players were benefitting from learning new elements at the start of the practice and working towards previously learnt (or partly learnt) ones.
 Rather than my previous approach of introducing new elements at the end of previously learnt ones.

 Strokes and moments